Free to Be You and Me by Marlo Thomas and Friends

 Looking back I still remember watching this on TV every change I could.
 I am not sure why I did not think of getting this on VHS or now DVD.
 Again another item added to my wish list.
 It is amazing how when you start writing about something how much the memories come back to you.
 Just seeing this available on DVD started me thinking about the different scenes.
 And helping me to decide what ones I would like to have to share.

-These are four of the scenes that I thought you would enjoy from Free To Be You And Me.
+These are five of the scenes that I thought you would enjoy from Free To Be You And Me.

 Also included are the folks that preformed those scenes.